Jake1402/Tiny-GPTs/README.md

 ```
 pip install -r requirements.txt
 ```
-This will begin to install all the necessary libraries in order to successfully run Tiny-GPTs.
+This will begin to install all the necessary libraries in order to successfully run Torch-GPTs.
 I've also included two simple models that had marginal success on text completion and text generation.

 ## Creating/Saving/Loading the model
 The file GPT contains three items.
 These are; the class `GPT`, a function called `save_model(name, model)`, and a function called `load_model(name)`.
 The class `GPT` is the `nn.Module` that allows users to build a GPT style transformer (encoder or decoder only).
 It requires the following parameters: